 She gives each author's work the care it deserves, drawing on her diverse life experiences and knowledge in many fields like period clothing, genetics, all aspects of theater, Celtic legends, rustic camping, the martial arts, architecture and languages (Latin, French, Anglo-Saxon, Middle English, a little Welsh and Japanese).

 Add that to the marketplace savvy she learned working in publishing houses, and you have an experienced editor who can polish a manuscript and get it past that crucial first reader!

-She has seen one of her novels made into film (for Hallmark Hall of Fame Productions) and has won numerous literary awards.
-She believes that even in today's tough publishing climate, it is still possible for new writers to enter the business and succeed.
+She has seen one of her novels made into film (for Hallmark Hall of Fame Productions on CBS) and has won numerous literary awards.
+She believes that even in today’s tough publishing climate, it is still possible for new writers to enter the business and succeed.
 Second to writing her own novels, she loves to mentor others to help them achieve their goals.
 She knows firsthand how writers benefit from the help and support of other writers and/or editors.

 FLOYD LARGENT specializes in history, natural history, anthropology and the sciences on the non-fiction front, and speculative fiction (science fiction, fantasy, horror, and allied fields) otherwise.
 He's published his own e-book on fiction marketing (100 Great Places to Sell Your Short Stories, Both On and Off the Web), and is intimately familiar with technical writing, having worked as a technical writer and editor for ten years.
 He's also been published in most of the popular American history magazines, including American History, America's Civil War, Old West, and True West.
 Mr. Largent can provide publishing assistance (especially with short stories and journal articles), content development, manuscript evaluation, and mentoring services, supplemented with advice concerning manuscript mechanics, query letters, book synopses, and proposals.